Ana Marija Jakšić, PhD

 If you want to reach me: firstname.lastname@example.org

-Manon will be joining our group as a joint PhD student in Joost Lab at EPFL ENAC.
-She will be working on molecular adaptation of sea corals to heat using spatially resolved genomic sequences of Acropora millipora.
-The main aim of her project is to find genetic conservation strategies to save this exceptionally important coral species from climate-change induced bleaching.
-More info soon!
+Manon joined our group as a joint PhD student in Joost Lab at EPFL ENAC.
+She is working on molecular adaptation of sea corals to heat using spatially resolved genomic sequences of the cornerstone coral species Acropora millipora.
+The main aim of her project is to determine genetic conservation strategies based on seascape genomics data to save this exceptionally important coral species from climate-change induced bleaching.

 Marie-France is our lab's admin assistant.
 Her fantastic ability to keep us all on top of our day-to-day paperwork helps us maintain focus on flies and science, thus contributing greatly to the main mission of our group.
 In her free time, Marie-France is an avid skier, hiker and singer.